Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 If your rental property is empty

-Taxes when selling a rental property
+Taxes consequences when selling a rental property

 Capital gains tax on rental property in California

-- Those who earn no more than $44,625 pay no capital gains tax.
+- Those who earn no more than $44,625 pay no capital gains.

-- Those who earn from $44,626 to $492,300 pay 15% capital gains tax.
+- Those who earn from $44,626 to $492,300 pay 15% capital gains.

-- Those who earn more than $492,300 pay 20% capital gains tax
+- Those who earn more than $492,300 pay 20% capital gains

-This means that, if you sell your property prior to owning it for a year, you’ll be paying capital gains tax at the same rate as your income tax, which is a higher rate.
-If you’ve owned the property for longer than one year, however, you’ll pay fewer taxes on your capital gains — or profit.
+These tax rates are considerably lower than they would be on your regular income.
+This means that, if you sell your property prior to owning it for a year, you’ll be paying capital gains at the same rate as your income tax, which will result in a higher tax amount overall.

 Selling a rental you’ve owned for 10 months

 Let’s say that you are selling a rental that you bought 6 months ago for a purchase price of $500,000.
-If you turn around and sell it for $600,000, you are left with a profit of $100,000, and you’ll have to pay capital gains on this amount at your income tax rate.
+If you turn around and sell it for $600,000, the difference between the sale price and the purchase price is $100,000, and you’ll have to pay capital gains on this amount at your income tax rate.
+If you’re a single filer with an income between $41,776 and $89,075, you pay 22%in income tax, which exceeds even the highest capital gains rate.

 Selling a rental you’ve owned for two years